Carthage/Carthage/Documentation/Xcode12Workaround.md

 ### Workaround script

-This script has a known limitation - it will remove arm64 simulator architecture from compiled framework, so frameworks compiled using it cannot be used on Macs running Apple Sillicon.
+This script has a known limitation - it will remove arm64 simulator architecture from compiled framework, so frameworks compiled using it cannot be used on Macs running Apple Silicon.

 ```bash
 # carthage.sh